 How Do You Know If Lines Are Parallel Or Perpendicular

 Imagine you're meticulously arranging tiles in your kitchen, and you want to achieve that perfect geometric harmony.
-Or perhaps you're drafting architectural plans, where every line must be precise and purposeful.
+Because of that, or perhaps you're drafting architectural plans, where every line must be precise and purposeful.
 Whether you're a design enthusiast, a math student, or simply someone who appreciates order, understanding parallel and perpendicular lines is crucial.
 These fundamental concepts not only underpin much of geometry, but also find practical applications in everyday life, from construction and navigation to computer graphics and art.

 Main Subheading

 At their core, parallel lines are defined by their consistent distance from each other, ensuring they never meet, regardless of how far they are extended.
-Imagine railway tracks stretching into the horizon; these are a perfect example of parallel lines.
+Here's the thing — imagine railway tracks stretching into the horizon; these are a perfect example of parallel lines.
 Perpendicular lines, on the other hand, intersect at a specific angle, creating a right angle (90 degrees) at their point of intersection.
 The corner of a square or rectangle illustrates this relationship perfectly.
 Grasping these basic definitions sets the stage for a deeper dive into the criteria and methods used to identify these lines in various contexts.

 Comprehensive Overview